Yusufteppei/protdiffusion/README.md

 * RFdiffusion
 * FrameDiff
-* Diffusion models on $SO(3)$
 * AlphaFold
+* RoseTTAFold
 * Invariant Point Attention
+* Diffusion models on $SO(3)$ and $SE(3)$

-More detailed references will be added as individual components are implemented.
+More detailed paper references and implementation notes will be added as the corresponding components mature.

 ## License

-License information will be added as the project matures.
+License information will be added.